 We’re pleased to announce that a new translation of the Letters of Moulay Al-Arabi Darqawi has been scheduled for release this coming May.
-For many reasons it is unique as it eclipses all previous translations which were either seriously incomplete or contained errors.
 The following blurb by the translators, which will accompany its release, is self explanatory and hints at the importance of this new and complete edition as published by al-Madina Institute.

 Letters on the Spiritual Path

 Mūlay al-ʿArabī al-Darqāwī (d.
 1239/1823)

 Translated and annotated by Mohamed Fouad Aresmouk and Michael Abdurrahman Fitzgerald 356 pp.